opensearch-project/sql/docs/dev/Pagination-v2.md

 Changes:
 1. `OpenSearchPagedIndexScanBuilder` is converted to `OpenSearchPagedIndexScan` by `Implementor`.
 2. Entire Physical Plan tree is created by `PlanSerializer` for Subsequent Query requests.
-The deserialized tree has the same structure which Initial Query Request had.
+The deserialized tree has the same structure as the Initial Query Request.

 ```mermaid
 classDiagram